Table of Contents

 I think at least once or twice a year I need to be dragged out of the city and into the country.
 As an urban bod I rarely ever optionally plan trips away from amenities, WiFi and cappuccinos but I always fall in love with my surroundings when I get to the sticks.
 I feel more awake and alive from less dependency on screens, plus the fresh, country air really can do wonders for your mind.

-Although we have some fantastic cities in the UK such as Oxford, Brighton, Bristol and Manchester, we all want to get away into nature in 2021!
+Although we have some fantastic cities in the UK such as Oxford, Brighton, Bristol and Manchester, we all want to get away into nature, too!

 From beautiful walks in the Lake District to cosy cabins, rolling scenery and fresh, local cuisine, the Lake District is ripe for staycation adventures.